mahmoud/words/drafts/myths_of_enterprise_python.md

 diverse techno-pluralist environment here at PayPal.
-In past posts we've showcased Java, JavaScript, Objective C, and Scala, but wouldn't you know it, PayPal's also got a long history with C++, Ruby (with the acquisition of Braintree), and you guessed it, [Python][python].
+In past posts we've showcased Java, JavaScript, Objective C, and Scala, but wouldn't you know it, PayPal's also got a long history with C++, Ruby (with the acquisition of [Braintree][braintree]), and you guessed it, [Python][python].
 In this series of posts, I'll be detailing how the eBay/PayPal Python community grew from just under 25 engineers in 2011 to over 260 in 2014, starting with a list of the most common concerns I have had to address over the years of building Python support at PayPal, and now eBay.

 Python has always been a language of choice for developers.
-Even when there was no official support from management, developers went the extra mile to be able to reap the rewards of Python development.
-Python has enjoyed many years of grassroots usage and support from developers across eBay, Inc.; code archaeology has revealed signs of PayPal Python usage dating back as early as the year 2000.
+Even before official support from management, developers went the extra mile to be able to reap the rewards of Python development.
+Python has enjoyed many years of grassroots usage and support from developers across eBay, Inc..
+I've personally found Python code at PayPal dating back to Y2K, before the eBay acquisition.

 Today, Python is used for over 50 projects across eBay, Inc.,
 including: